Martin Azarow

 Martin Monroe Azarow (July 4, 1934 – September 8, 2003) was an American film and television actor.
-He was known for playing the role of "Big Al" in the 1982 film They Call Me Bruce?.
+He was known for playing Big Al in the 1982 film They Call Me Bruce?.

-Born in Brooklyn, New York.
-Azarow appeared in television programs including Taxi, Remington Steele, T.J.
+Born in Brooklyn, New York, Azarow appeared in television programs including Taxi, Remington Steele, T.J.
 Hooker, It's a Living, L.A.
 Law, Hill Street Blues, St. Elsewhere, Charlie's Angels, Doogie Howser, M.D., The New Mike Hammer and Hooperman.
 He also appeared in films such as Some Kind of Hero, Mae West and Jo Jo Dancer, Your Life Is Calling.

-Azarow died in September 2003 at Las Vegas, Nevada, at the age of 69.
+Azarow died on September 8, 2003, in Las Vegas, Nevada, at the age of 69.